Durga Puja | The Victory of Maa Durga over Mahishasura

 According to the Ramayana Lord Rama is believed to have performed the Durga Puja to seek the blessings of Maa Durga for his victorious battle against the demon king of Lanka, Ravan.
 It is believed that prior to this time, Durga Puja was celebrated in the spring season and was known as “Basanti Puja” but Lord Rama in order to seek the blessings of Adishakti before going to war, performed this Puja in autumn.
 This is the reason why Durgotsav is also known as “Akaal Bodhon” which means ‘untimely awakening of the Goddess’.

 Before going off to war, Lord Rama needed blessings of the omnipotent so as to win the battle.
 After performing this Puja, Lord Rama offered the Goddess 108 rare blue lotuses.
 To test Lord Rama’s devotion the Goddess hid one of the lotuses.
 While making the offering of the lotuses Lord Rama noticed that one lotus was missing.
 In order to compensate for the missing Lotus, Lord Rama decided to offer one of his blue eyes instead.
 Seeing his willingness to sacrifice a part of himself, Mass Durga was pleased with him.
 She appeared before him and returned the missing lotus allowing him to continue the ritual.
 Finally, she blessed him and assured to protect him from all evil during his war against Ravana.
+Consequently with the help of powerful allies like Lord Hanuman, Lord Rama was able to free his wife Sita and emerge victorious in his war against Ravana.

 These myths behind Durga Puja are versions of the universal battle between the divine and the devil, righteousness and falsehood, knowledge and ignorance.
 But these are also tales of wiping out the larger-than-life ego of the demons who thought they had sole dominance over the tri-lok.
 These stories also focus on the restoration of the balance of the universe by the Adishakti.